AlphaeusNg/Seeking-Biblical-Truth/Word of God/4. New Testament/4. John/John 3_5.md

+>5 Jesus answered, “Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
+>(NKJV)

 8-Jul-2025
 My reflection when Phoebe asked me about this passage:

-**To start, John 3:5 is a complicated passage, and we have to approach it carefully with lots of humility and deep reverence for Scripture’s authority!
+To start, John 3:5 is a **complicated** passage, and we have to approach it carefully with **lots of humility and deep reverence for Scripture’s authority**!
 It’s complicated because there are several strong viewpoints, each with varying strengths and weaknesses.
 In my reflection, I’ll share my understanding: to be “born of water and the Spirit” in John 3:5 is to believe in Jesus and receive the Holy Spirit, not necessarily to be baptized with water.
 I’ll explain why, using Scripture, and address other views like baptismal regeneration.
-Let’s dive in.**
+Let’s dive in~

 ## **1. The Theme of Believing in Jesus**